jeremydaly/data-api-client/README.md

 ## Contributions
 Contributions, ideas and bug reports are welcome and greatly appreciated.
 Please add [issues](https://github.com/jeremydaly/data-api-client/issues) for suggestions and bug reports or create a pull request.
+You can also contact me on Twitter: [@jeremy_daly](https://twitter.com/jeremy_daly).